 I packed up my things and got the hell out of town, as they say.
 I decided to move near family for a sense of stability and support.

 I thought starting over would be the simple solution.
 I kept telling myself that I was experiencing “situational depression”; that once I fixed my life that everything would be rainbows and sunshine.
 But that was certainly not the case.
 I was still struggling daily.

-It was during one of these ceiling gazing sessions that I had my secondary wake-up call.
-I knew I had to get myself into a routine, at the very least, to get out of this isolation rut.
+It was during one of these ceiling-gazing sessions that I had my secondary wake-up call.
+I knew I had to get myself into a routine to get out of this isolation rut.
 Again, that voice inside was saying only you can take care of yourself.
 Get your ass up and do it.

 I needed to build a daily routine to occupy my time and my mind.